State Taxes

 Learn more about Uniformed Services Employment and Reemployment Rights Act

-Leave of Absence from Nevada State Employment for Military Duty and Differential Pay: Nevada state employees who are members of a reserve component of the U.S. Armed forces are authorized 15 working days with pay per year for authorized training or deployment.
+Paid Leave from Nevada State Employment for Military Duty: Nevada state employees who are service members serving in a reserve component of the U.S. Armed forces are authorized a leave of absence of 15 working days with pay per year for authorized training or deployment.

-Learn more about Leave of Absence from Nevada State Employment for Military Duty and Differential Pay
+Learn more about Paid Leave from Nevada State Employment for Military Duty

-Nevada Employment Security Division, Veterans Employment Service: Nevada Employment Security Division offers Veteran Employment Services designed to assist Veterans and their Spouses with career development information, job search resources and training programs.
+Nevada Employment Security Division, Veterans Employment Service: The Nevada Employment Security Division offers Veteran Employment Services designed to assist Veterans and their spouses with career development information, job search resources and training programs.
 These services are designed to increase their chances of finding gainful employment.

 Some of the services provided are: